MediScribe/docjet-mobile/docs/current/feature-job-presentation.md

     - Maps the incoming `List<Job>` (or errors) to `JobListState` instances using the `JobViewModelMapper`.
     - Emits states like `JobListLoading`, `JobListLoaded(List<JobViewModel>)`, `JobListError`.
 - **ViewModel:** Uses a `JobViewModel` (created via the `JobViewModelMapper`) to prepare job data specifically for UI display (e.g., formatted dates, status text, derived properties like `hasFileIssue`).
+- **Lifecycle Management:** Created once at the application level in `main.dart` using `MultiBlocProvider` to prevent recreation on rebuilds.

 ### 2. Job Detail (`JobDetailCubit`)